joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Now all the memory should be unallocated when unloading hooks.dll.
 This avoids memory leaks of a couple of KB when disabling/enabling AltDrag.
 - Fixed some occasional problem with snapping in older windows versions.
-- Fixed: Now spaces can be added after a coma in a blacklist.
+- Fixed: Now spaces can be added after a coma in a blocklist.
-- Added StartMenuExperienceHost.exe,SearchApp.exe to the default process blacklist, thanks *LittleboyHarry*.
+- Added StartMenuExperienceHost.exe,SearchApp.exe to the default process blocklist, thanks *@LittleboyHarry*.
-- Added *|classFoxitReader to the default MDI blacklist.
+- Added *|classFoxitReader to the default MDI blocklist.
 - Minor code cleanup.

 ### AltDrag 1.42

-- Now Ctrl+Alt+Double-Left-Click will minimize the pointed window.
+- Now <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Double-Left-Click</kbd> will minimize the pointed window.
 - Avoid some more 'Stuck alt' bugs by better checking the key state.
-- WARNING: The Hotclick values have changed, check your configuration if you use mouse button to activate AltDrag.
+- WARNING: The hot-click values have changed, check your configuration if you use mouse button to activate AltDrag.
-- Now the Killkeys list also contains tle 'L' key (4C) by default, this will fix AltDrag problem if you use Win as a hotkey and use Win+L
+- Now the Killkeys list also contains tle 'L' key (`4C`) by default, this will fix AltDrag problem if you use Win as a hotkey and use <kbd>Win</kbd>+L
-- The MDIs blacklist was also updated with *|classFoxitReader.
+- The MDIs blocklist was also updated with *|classFoxitReader.
 - Improved the Roll/Unroll window action: now the file explorer windows will be really reduced to the title bar under Win10, until the user moves it.
 - Re-introduced left and right control option in the GUI keyboard tab.